IBM/watsonx-chatbot-lab/docs/lab-1/README.md

 In the prompt that comes up, you should insert the context that you gathered for the human agent to review.
 Namely, the fact that the customer wants to pay their cable bill as well as the account number.

+!!! tip
-**Pro tip**: To insert the information To insert information you’ve collected into text, start with the **$** sign, and a quick select box should appear like this:
+    To insert the information To insert information you’ve collected into text, start with the **$** sign, and a quick select box should appear like this:

 ![](https://www.ibm.com/blog/wp-content/uploads/2021/12/Picture28.png)